wadpac/GGIR/docs/reference/g.calibrate.md

 the average acceleration per axis per window is used to estimate calibration error (offset and scaling) per axis.
-The function provides recommended correction factors to address the calibration error and a summary of the callibration procedure.
+The function provides recommended correction factors to address the calibration error and a summary of the calibration procedure.

 ## Usage